OrdinaryMagician/stinger_m/GunLore.md

 Another Mercenary invention, and a direct evolution of the previously listed Flamethrower.
 Shoots green-ish fireballs stabilized by microgravity.

-Primary fire: A single, steady shot, followed by rapid three shot bursts in a horizontal arc if you keep the trigger held.
+Primary fire: Rapid, steady shots.
 Costs 10 units of napalm per projectile.

 Secondary fire: A slowly charged fireball costing 20 units of napalm.
-Deals more splash damage.
+Spreads small embers on impact.

 Like its predecessor, the Fireblaster is obviously completely useless when water is involved.
 A very clever human scientist would eventually solve this,